scalar-labs/scalar-terraform/docs/CloudPermissions.md

 The following JSON is a general policy that allows users to manage resources for Scalar DLT with scalar-terraform.

 To create a policy in the AWS console, open IAM > Policies and choose Create policy, then paste the JSON in the JSON tab.
-Usually it should be attached to the group to which the users running Terraform belong.
+Usually it should be attached to a group of users who run scalar-terraform.

 ```json
 {